This is acute inflammation of the pericardium, the membranous sac which surrounds the heart.

 - Colchicine, alone or in combination with an NSAID, can be considered for patients with recurrent or continued symptoms beyond 14 days.

 - NSAIDs are usually given for 7-14 days; then the dose should be tapered until resolution of symptoms and also improvement of serum inflammatory markers such as ESR and CRP.

 - Gastric protection with proton pump inhibitors (PPIs) should be considered, especially in those patients taking high doses of NSAIDs.

 - Cessation of possible causative drugs - eg, phenytoin.

 - Anticoagulants should be avoided unless the pericarditis is secondary to acute myocardial infarction, as they can cause intrapericardial bleeding and possibly fatal tamponade.

 - Bacterial or mycotic infections should be treated with appropriate antimicrobials.

-- Uraemic pericarditis may respond to increased frequency of dialysis, systemic or local steroid therapy, and aspiration therapy.
+- Uraemic pericarditis may respond to increased frequency of dialysis, to systemic or local steroid therapy and to aspiration therapy.
 Intrapericardial triamcinolone may be useful.

 - Corticosteroids should not be used for initial treatment of pericarditis unless they are indicated for the underlying disease, the patient's condition has no response to NSAIDs or colchicine or both agents are contra-indicated.